cloudflare/cloudflare-docs/content/automatic-platform-optimization/about/plugin-compatibility.md

 {{<Aside type="note">}}

-The Cloudflare APO Wordpress plugin does not officially support multisite WordPress installation.
+The Cloudflare APO Wordpress plugin does not support multisite WordPress installation.

 {{</Aside>}}